How to Ship Baked Goods

 How to Send Baked Goods in the Mail

 If you’re sending sturdy baked goods locally, you can put pastries in priority mail.
 However, overnight shipping is the ideal way to send baked goods to preserve their quality.
 For fragile or temperature-sensitive items like cheesecakes, overnight shipping isn't just beneficial, it's required.
-Whether you’re packaging your goodies for the mail or for shipment, follow our step-by-step instructions for shipping or mailing baked goods.
+Whether you’re packaging your goodies for the mail or shipment, follow our step-by-step instructions for shipping or mailing baked goods.

 1. Package Your Baked Goods for Shipping